paytonej/mtex-grain-size/README.md

 Download the mtex-grain-size repository, unzip it, move the contents to a folder of your choosing, and add that directory and its subfolders to your MATLAB path.

-Then, within MATLAB, navigate to:

-the "Home" tab >> "Environment" section of the toolbar >> "Set Path" icon >> "Add with Subfolders..." >> *select the location where you downloaded the repository*

-Then save your MATLAB search path.
+Then, within MATLAB, navigate to the "Home" tab >> "Environment" section of the toolbar.
+Click on the "Set Path" icon.
+Select "Add with Subfolders...", then select the location where you unzipped the repository.
+Then click save to store your updated MATLAB search path.

 # Usage